chinamike65/hugo-tuolesi/content/book1/book1en.md

 Now I will talk about the sequence of practice in the Tuo Le Center, which is also the order for success in the practice of laypeople.

-If you want to learn Buddhism and practice, you need a sequence, and a sequence can be completed.
+If you want to learn Buddhism and practice, you need a sequence, and a sequence that can be completed.
 The sequence is very important.

 Without orderly cultivation, you can only accumulate a little blessing, eliminate a little karma.
 You will not achieve success, you will not cut off your afflictions, you will not attain renunciation, and you will not gain bodhicitta.

 If you follow the ordered stages of practice, no matter whether you are a lay person or a monk, you will be successful.

-In the history of Tibetan Buddhism in the past, there were many examples of the achievement of enlightenment in one lifetime by lay people.
+In the history of Tibetan Buddhism, there have been many examples of the achievement of enlightenment in one lifetime by lay people.
 For example, the master of the Kadampa school, Zhongdunpa, became a Buddha in his own lifetime.

 The master of the Kagyu school, Milarepa, was also a layperson and became a Buddha in his own lifetime.